 3.)
 Write a Letter About Their Lost Child

 One thing that’s so hard for parents grieving the loss of a child is that they want to know that others remember their child’s life, just like they do.

 Writing letters is a great way to provide this because it allows parents to read the letter when they feel emotionally prepared, and they’re able to read it over and over again.

-- Sending a hand-written letter is the most personal way to give this type of gift to a parent who has lost a child, although email and social media are options that will work.
-Still, I highly recommend hand-written letters.
+Sending a hand-written letter is the most personal way to give this type of gift to a parent who has lost a child, although email and social media are options that will work.
+Still, we highly recommend hand-written letters.

 Letter writing is free, but it makes a truly beautiful gift.

 Photo books can be amazing gifts for parents who have lost a child, especially if you knew the child well enough to have a lot of pictures.
 You likely have pictures that the grieving parents don’t, so sending a book with those photos is an amazing way to help keep the child’s memory alive.